mmk-1/tora-protocol/docs/TORA/algorithm.rst

 Complexity
 ~~~~~~~~~~

-1. Time Complexity The Temporally-Ordered Routing Algorithm takes at most O(2D) time units to complete where D is the diameter of the network (maximum number of nodes in the longest path).
+1. Time Complexity: The Temporally-Ordered Routing Algorithm takes at most O(2D) time units to complete where D is the diameter of the network (maximum number of nodes in the longest path).
 2. Space Complexity: The space complexity is O(D_d*A) where D_d is the number of maximum desired destinations and A is the average number of adjacent nodes.

 ..
 [Fokking2013] Wan Fokkink, Distributed Algorithms An Intuitive Approach, The MIT Press Cambridge, Massachusetts London, England, 2013